gmc-code/PC-Microbit-Extension-backup/docs/bots/MiniBit/MiniBit_motors.rst

 Spin right
 ----------------------------------------

-| To spin lerigrighthtft, drive the left motor forwards and the right motor backwards.
+| To spin right, drive the left motor forwards and the right motor backwards.
 | Use a default speed, as in ``def spin_right(speed=2, duration=None)``.
 | Allow positive values for speed, 0 <= speed <= 10.